gentlestfoot/Intro-to-Rails/Dataset Description.md

 - Neighbourhood
 - Location 1

-I will pull the date, service area, service request, neighbourhood, and location into a table named Requests
+I will pull the date, service area, service request, neighbourhood, and location into a table named Requests.
+Requests will be linked to the neighbourhood they exist in.

 ## [Tree Inventory](https://data.winnipeg.ca/Parks/Tree-Inventory/hfwk-jp4h)
 Contains information about public trees in Winnipeg.